 I smile back and pretend I don’t see his eyes following my cleavage.
 As I said, my non-famous bikini isn’t exactly state-of-the-art, but it shows what it has to show.

+I am all poker face.
 “Am I looking great, or the morning?”
-I ask, all poker-face.

-“Both,” he replies with a new smile and a casualness that is obviously rehearsed and intended to disarm me as he plumps down in the sand beside me.
+“Both.”
+He dishes out a new smile with a casualness that is obviously rehearsed and intended to disarm me as he plumps down in the sand beside me.
 He smells of fresh men’s shampoo and sea salt.

 We didn’t get that close last night, while I poured down margaritas and poured out … something.
 Rambling.
 I don’t remember what I said, not much.
 Superficial things, I think

 I hope …

 “Been up since sunset.”
 He shrugs like early rising is as natural as breathing to him.
 “Water’s good at that hour.
 And you have the beach to yourself … You went home early last night.”

 I study the sand that is calm again after the wind.
 “I was tired.”

 “Cool.”
 Dale nods towards a party a bit down the beach, two guys and two girls, not much older than us.
 “It’s not everyone here who knows when they are tired.”

 For a while, we just watch the surf.
 The fishing boat is all but gone.